 How do I find an attorney that’s right for me?

 Make copies of your medical records and bills, a copy of the accident report, photographs, witness statements and other documents related to the accident.
 Then seek out several personal injury attorneys in your area.
-Most have extensive websites illustrating the types of cases they accept, and the success they have had.
+Most have extensive websites illustrating the types of cases they accept and their successes.
 These attorneys will review the evidence, discuss with you the underlying facts, and ask questions.

 - The amount in controversy is $7,500 or less

-- The at-fault driver’s insurance company denies your property damage claim
+- The at-fault driver’s insurance company denies your claim

-- The at-fault driver’s insurance company offers a settlement that is unfair
+- The at-fault driver’s insurance company offers an unfair settlement

 - The at-fault driver was uninsured or under-insured

 - An attorney will not accept your case